Skip to main content

 Firebase: fast MVPs with real-time needs

 Firebase is ideal for rapid MVPs.
-Real-time database, NoSQL, authentication, and analytics — all ready to use out of the box.
+Real-time database, NoSQL, authentication, and usage data, all ready to use out of the box.

 Supabase: when you need relational power